Fong20/PicoCTF/General Skills/Binary Search.md

 ![Screen Shot 04-07-25 at 10 13 PM 002](https://github.com/user-attachments/assets/c39e4455-66c1-45b0-9964-0a64cb5b124b)

 ## Step 3: Analyze the file
-As mentioned earlier, we are presented with a zip file, **challenge.zip** in the challenge page to solve the challenge.
+- As mentioned earlier, we are presented with a zip file, **challenge.zip** in the challenge page to solve the challenge.

-Download the zip file and unzip the file, we are presented with a script named **guessing_game.sh**
+- Download the zip file and unzip the file, we are presented with a script named **guessing_game.sh**

 ![image](https://github.com/user-attachments/assets/f1a12cc6-3b44-42a3-af10-ed14ab140895)

-The script shows how the binary search algorithm works which is crucial to understanding how the flag is obtained to solve the challenge.
+- The script shows how the binary search algorithm works which is crucial to understanding how the flag is obtained to solve the challenge.

+### How the script works
 There are 4 important variables in the script:
 - target: the targeted number to be guessed which is generated randomly between 1 and 1000
 - MAX_GUESSES: the maximum number of guesses by a player, which is 10